Symmetric Tensor Coupling in Holographic Mean-Field Theory: Deformed Dirac Cones: Discussion

 \section{Discussion}

 In this work, we developed a holographic mean-field theory for one- and two-flavor spinors interacting with a rank-2 symmetric tensor field in an $\mathrm{AdS}_{5}$ background.
-By treating $h_{MN}$ as a order parameter field, we identified three primary effects on fermionic spectral densities: cone-angle change, squashing, and tilting, including over-tilted regimes.
+By treating $\varphi_{\mu\nu}$ as a external source, we identified three primary effects on fermionic spectral densities: cone-angle change, squashing, and tilting, including over-tilted regimes.

-For one-flavor spinors, we derived analytic solutions for the retarded Green’s function and spectral densities in pure $\mathrm{AdS}_{5}$, demonstrating how each boundary component $h_{\mu\nu}$ deforms the shape, cone angle, and Fermi velocity of the spectral densities.
+For one-flavor spinors, we derived analytic solutions for the retarded Green’s function and spectral densities in pure $\mathrm{AdS}_{5}$, demonstrating how each boundary component $\Phi_{\mu\nu}$ deforms the shape, cone angle, and Fermi velocity of the spectral densities.
 Extending this framework, we constructed two-flavor retarded Green’s functions by combining single-flavor solutions with opposite coupling signs.
 These results enabled a systematic classification of the symmetric tensor field’s roles into cone-angle change, squashing, and tilting effects.
-We further proposed a method for constructing over-tilted spectral densities ($|\varphi_{ti}| > 1$) by patching regions with different causal structures.
 We further proposed a method for constructing well-defined over-tilted spectral densities in the regime $|\varphi_{ti}| > 1$ by considering $i\epsilon$ prescription in a transformed momentum space to preserve the causality condition in a covariant way.